Some big stock market winners emerge from Obama move on Cuba

 Its largest stake is Panamanian airline Copa Holdings SA, accounting for around 8.5 percent of fund assets.
 Shares of the airline, which flies into Havana from its Bogota, Colombia, hub, were up 5.4 percent.

-By comparison, the broad S&P 500 index was up just over 1 percent.
+By comparison, the broad S&P 500 index .SPX was up just over 1 percent.

-MasTec Inc., a U.S.-based construction services company, is the No. 2 holding accounting for 6.3 percent of fund assets and was up 7.3 percent.
+MasTec Inc. (MTZ.N), a U.S.-based construction services company, is the No. 2 holding accounting for 6.3 percent of fund assets and was up 7.3 percent.

-Other top fund holdings include, Cola-Cola Femsa, up 2.4 percent; Royal Caribbean, that rose 4.7 percent to a record high; Seaboard Corp, up 1.5 percent; Lennar Corp, up 3 percent; Norwegian Cruise Line Holdings, up 2.2 percent.
+Other top fund holdings include, Cola-Cola Femsa (KOF.N), up 2.4 percent; Royal Caribbean (RCL.N), that rose 4.7 percent to a record high; Seaboard Corp (SEB.A), up 1.5 percent; Lennar Corp (LEN.N), up 3 percent; Norwegian Cruise Line Holdings (NCLH.O), up 2.2 percent.

-Aside from the holdings of the fund, another big gainer was Sherritt International Corp, a Toronto-based natural resources company that derives nearly three-quarters of its revenue from operations in Cuba.
+Aside from the holdings of the fund, another big gainer was Sherritt International Corp (S.TO), a Toronto-based natural resources company that derives nearly three-quarters of its revenue from operations in Cuba.
 Its shares were up 24 percent in trading in Canada.

 Sherritt is the largest independent energy company in Cuba and operates the Moa nickel mine in the eastern part of the Caribbean island state of 11.3 million people.